mattydevicce/pluto/u4-ruby-on-rails/d19-constructor/__lesson__/javascript-prototype.md

 - When an object is made, a connection is made to the prototype

-**You do** 5 minutes
+**You do** 10 minutes

-refactor your do constructor to use a prototype
+Refactor your fish constructor to use a prototype
-- add a bark function that returns the dogs type and bark noise
+- add a swim function that returns the fish type and size
+- for the Anglerfish add a fused attribute that is a boolean

 # BREAK